syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 {% endtabs %}

 ### Diacritic sensitivity
-The control does not stick with one type of keyboard, so you can populate items from a language with letters containing diacritics, and search for them with English characters from an en-US keyboard.
-Users can enable or disable the diacritic sensitivity with the `IgnoreDiacritic` property.
-In the below code example we have illustrate how to enables the diacritic sensitivity so that items in the suggestion list get populated by entering any diacritic character of that alphabet.
+The control does not stick with one type of keyboard, so you can populate items from a language with letters containing diacritics, and search for them with the English characters from an en-US keyboard.
+Users can enable or disable the diacritic sensitivity using `IgnoreDiacritic` property.
+The following code example illustrats how to enable the diacritic sensitivity, so that items in the suggestion list can be populated by entering any diacritic character of that alphabet.

 {% tabs %}
 {% highlight c# %}